 If you have mild or moderate arthritis, your healthcare provider will likely advise

 other treatments first.
-These may involve pain medicines and corticosteroid injections.
+These may include pain medicines and corticosteroid injections.

-You may be given special shoes or shoe inserts.
-Or your healthcare provider may advise
+You may be given special shoes, braces, or shoe inserts.
+Or your provider may advise

 physical therapy.
-If you still have severe symptoms that hinder your daily activities,
+If you still have severe symptoms that prevent you from doing your

-your healthcare provider may advise an ankle fusion surgery.
-Talk with your healthcare
+daily activities, your provider may advise an ankle fusion surgery.
+Talk with your

 provider about your choices.